-In June 1997 the NHS published guidelines relating to the priority treatment of war pensioners, and this was updated in December 2007.
-From 1st January 2008, all service veterans should receive priority access to NHS care for any condition which is likely to relate to their military service.
+In June 1997 the NHS published guidelines relating to the priority treatment of war pensioners, this was then updated in December 2007.
+From the 1st of January 2008, all service veterans will receive priority access to NHS care for any condition which is likely to relate to their military service.
 This is also subject to fair treatment of all other patients based on clinical needs.

 Letting us know you are a military veteran

 You can let us know you are a military veteran at your next consultation with the GP or nurse.
 We will record this in your patient notes so we can let the hospital know if you need a referral.

 New patients can let us know by filling in the appropriate box on the online new patient registration form.

 Visit our Wellbeing Centre for information and advice for Military Veterans.